asimwe1/rust_chatapp/site/guide/2-getting-started.md

 To install the latest version of Rust, we recommend using `rustup`.
 Install `rustup` by following the instructions on [its website](https://rustup.rs/).
-Once `rustup` is installed, ensure the latest toolchain is installled by running the command:
+Once `rustup` is installed, ensure the latest toolchain is installed by running the command:

 ```sh